NavigationContentFooter

 test>

-We are connected to the test database.
+You are now connected to the test database.

-2. Test that the access is restricted with the show dbs command:
+2. Test that the access is restricted with the show dbs command.

-test> show dbs
+show dbs

 MongoServerError: command listDatabases requires authentication